|Semester 1, 2020 On-campus Ipswich|

 |Description||Marks out of||Wtg (%)||Due Date||Notes|

-- This will be a Restricted Online Examination.
-The total working time for the examination is 2 hours.
-The examination date will be available via UConnect when the official examination timetable has been released.
+- This will be an open examination.
+Students will be provided further instruction regarding the exam by their course examiner via StudyDesk.
+The examination date will be available via Uconnect when the official examination timetable has been released.

 Important assessment information